Updated for 2022

-Most people can’t.
-Maybe most women especially can’t, since so much of our identities tend to be tied up in our appearances.
-(Not our fault, exactly: we didn’t make up the idea that attractiveness is really important for ladies.)
+Most young adults can’t.
+Many women especially can’t, since so much of our identities tend to be tied up in our appearances.
+(Not our fault, exactly: we didn’t make up the idea that attractiveness is really important for women.)
 But you’re totally going to be 60 someday, if you’re lucky.

 Out of what you’re doing now, what will matter when you’re 60?
 If you start a company that grows into an empire or which you are later able to sell, that will matter a lot.
 If you write a book, there’s a good chance that that will matter a lot.
 If you get a degree, will you be really happy about that in 20-40 years?
 The skills and knowledge you gain will likely be outdated by then, but you’ll probably still be satisfied if you actually used the degree to build a career or business, or to make a great intellectual contribution.
 Will you be happy about having mentored someone else?
 Almost certainly.